-Homemade Peanut Butter Eggs are quick and easy to make, and taste even better than the store-bought version.
+Chocolate Peanut Butter Eggs are a quick & easy recipe that taste even better than the store-bought version.
 All you need is 5 simple ingredients to get started!

 Ingredients You’ll Need